angeidheal/aimsir/mu-dheidhinn.md

 * _anmoch san fheasgar_: 17:00 (5f) gu 22:00 (10f);
 * _a-nochd_: 22:00 (10f) gu 04:00 (4m).

+#### Prìobhaideachd

+**User Provided Information**

+We collect information you provide to us.
+Example may include:

+* the location you provide when requesting a forecast;

+* the contact information you provide when contacting us for support.

+**Use of Information**

+We use the information we collect to provide, analyze, administer, enhance, and personalize the Service for you and others.
+For example, we may use the information we collect for purposes such as:

+* providing weather conditions and forecasts;

+* debugging errors in the Service; and

+* improving the functionality of the Service.

+We retain your information only as long as necessary to provide our services.

+**Opt-out**

+You can stop all collection of information by the Service by uninstalling the Applications and ceasing all use of the Websites.

 #### Taing

 [Dark Sky](https://darksky.net/) airson an API air a bheil Aimsir.info steidheachadh